 Now, let’s have a closer look at what features define the final cost to host a website.

 The Bottom Line

 Users may choose from various hosting offers today.
 The choice should mainly rely on website requirements, types, and complexity.
 The idea is to pick a server solution that will ensure smooth website operation and deliver enough resources for good performance.

 For this reason, you need to identify the expected traffic at its peak, a set of features, widgets, and apps on your website, page structure, animations, content volume, and more.
 All the slight things matter but the price is the core issue.

 To sum up, have a look at the starting prices to host your website using the described solution:

 - Hosting providers offer various plans to choose depending on the requirements.
 Shared hosting starts from $2 for sites with little traffic.
 VPS and dedicated hosting start at $17 and $70 respectively.
 They are good for intensive traffic and resourceful projects.
 Cloud hosting price tag goes from $5 for sites that call for maximum security and stability.

 - Wix hosting will cost you from $13 per month.
-Not only you get a place to host a website, but also a set of additional features that include an access to App Market, Wix ADI and editor, templates, etc.
+Along with a place to host a website, you will also get a set of additional features that include access to App Market, Wix ADI and editor, templates, etc.